CLOSER-Cohorts/training-development/foundation/0 F_overview_planning.md

   - Definition of variable
   - Overview of what variable metadata is
   - How to identify what variable metadata you need to create for your project
-  - Common variable metadata elements
+  - Common variable metadata elements: label, name, value representation
+  - Other elements you may include: e.g. numeric type
   - How to use CVs, schemas and standards to implement best practice

 - **2.3 Question metadata**
   - Overview of questionnaires and different ways to collect data
   - Overview of what question metadata is
   - How to identify what question metadata you need to create for your project (breaking down a questionnaire)
-  - Common question metadata elements
+  - Common question metadata elements: label, name, question text, response domain
+  - Other elements you may include: e.g. numeric type
   - How to use CVs, schemas and standards to implement best practice

 - **2.4 Codes and categories**